JuliaSmoothOptimizers/DiffKrylov.jl/README.md

 ## Current Technical Limitations

 * Only supports `gmres`, `cg`, and `bicgstab` methods
-* No support for inplace methods `gmres!`, `cg!`, and `bicgstab!`
-* No support for options when using Enzyme
-* No support for sparse matrices using Enzyme
 * No support for linear operators

 ## Current Open Questions
-* How to handle preconditioners?
 * How to set the options for the tangent/adjoint solve based on the options for the forward solve?
 For example `bicgtab` may return `NaN` for the tangents or adjoints.

 ## Installation